alphaura/MandoTheme/README.md

 # MandoTheme
- Landinh page themed on the Mandolorian
+ Landing page themed on the Mandolorian